keithjgrant/Taming-CSS/Crawling/chapter1.md

 </head>
 ```

 Third, a `<link>` tag can be used to link to an external CSS stylesheet.
-This is generally the preferred way to use CSS.
+This is generally the best way to use CSS.
 It allows you to keep your CSS in a separate file from your HTML, and it allows you to reuse the same CSS on multiple different pages.
-The `<link>` should be inside the document's `<head>`.
+We place the `<link>` inside the document's `<head>`.

 Let's make a starter webpage and link it to a stylesheet.
 Create a `demo.html` file, and copy the following into it: